Generic Name: ramucirumab

 Serious, sometimes fatal, arterial thromboembolic events (ATEs) including myocardial infarction, cardiac arrest, cerebrovascular accident, and cerebral ischemia occurred in clinical trials including 1.7% of 236 patients who received Cyramza as a single agent for gastric cancer in Study 1.
 Permanently discontinue Cyramza in patients who experience a severe ATE [see Dosage and Administration (2.3)].

-An increased incidence of severe hypertension occurred in patients receiving Cyramza as a single agent (8%) as compared to placebo (3%).
+An increased incidence of severe hypertension occurred in patients receiving Cyramza as a single agent (8%) as compared to placebo (3%) and in patients receiving Cyramza plus paclitaxel (15%) as compared to placebo plus paclitaxel (3%).

 Control hypertension prior to initiating treatment with Cyramza.
 Monitor blood pressure every two weeks or more frequently as indicated during treatment.